 In fact, according to Wired, Yahoo, Fox, and the Associated Press all use Artificial Intelligence to create content.
 Sure, AI can’t replace an investigative journalist, but it can easily take care of sports recaps.

-AI in the classroom
+How to implement AI in the classroom

 But where is AI in our schools?
 And what can it do to change education going forward?

 Today the conversation on the role of AI in the classroom is active on platforms like Brainly, a social network where students come together to collaborate.